Enhanced compatibility features v16

-For detailed information about the compatible syntax supported by these utilities, see Database Compatibility for Oracle Developers: Tools and Utilities.
+For detailed information about the compatible syntax supported by these utilities, see Tools, utilities, and components.

 EDB*Plus is a utility program that provides a command line user interface to the EDB Postgres Advanced Server that's familiar to Oracle developers and users.
 EDB*Plus accepts SQL commands, SPL anonymous blocks, and EDB*Plus commands.

 EDB*Plus allows you to:

 - Execute batch scripts